(Latin: toward, to, before)

 3. An opportunity to buy something at a price that is lower than it usually is: The store said that there was a special offer for the items which is good only while they last.

-The insurance company was offering the victims of the car accident a significant sum of money as compensation for their injuries.2.
+The insurance company was offering John and his wife Susan, the victims of the car accident, a significant sum of money as compensation for their injuries.2.
 To make something available or to provide and to supply something: When James and Jane were tourists in New York, they couldn't find their way back to their hotel; so, a man offered to help them.

-3. To say or to express something as an idea to be thought about or to be considered: The author of the book offers another possible explanation for the economic situations that exist today.
+3. To say or to express something as an idea to be thought about or to be considered: Mr. X, the author of the book, offers another possible explanation for the economic situations that exist today.

-4. To say or to give something; such as, a prayer, or a sacrifice, as a form of religious worship: The minister asked his congregation to bow their heads and to offer a prayer of thanks to God.
+4. To say or to give something; such as, a prayer, or a sacrifice, as a form of religious worship: The minister, Mr. Lacy, asked his congregation to bow their heads and to offer a prayer of thanks to God.

 2. Something that is proposed or suggested during the course of a meeting or negotiation: The union member's offering for a wage increase was being considered by the management.